History and Concert Archive

-The City of Birmingham Choir was founded in March 1921 and its first president was no less a figure than Sir Granville Bantock, who was Principal of what was then called the Birmingham and Midland Institute School of Music, and who was a recognised composer in his own right.
+The City of Birmingham Choir was founded in March 1921 and its first president was no less a figure than Sir Granville Bantock, who was Principal of what was then the Birmingham and Midland Institute School of Music (now the Royal Birmingham Conservatoire), and who was a significant composer in his own right.

-You can read lists of the concerts performed by downloading these lists:
+You can read comprehensive details of almost every concert performed by the choir by downloading these lists:

 Handel’s Messiah with the CBSO: Not every Messiah concert is listed.
 Performed by the choir in 1921, 1935 and 1936, it was not until 1943 that the work became a tradition of the season.
-Handel’s great oratorio has been performed every year since then with the CBSO in Town Hall and latterly (since 1991) in Symphony Hall.
+Handel’s great oratorio has been performed every year since then with the CBSO in Town Hall and latterly (since 1991) in Symphony Hall (apart from in 2020).

 History of the Choir

-Published histories of the City of Birmingham Choir include:
+Published histories and books about the City of Birmingham Choir include:

 David Baxendale and Bob Casselden’s history of the choir (2001) is now available on line (click here).
 Here is their introduction: